prometheus/cloudwatch_exporter/README.md

 Name     | Description
 ---------|------------
 region   | Required.
-The AWS region to connect to. metrics  | Required.
+The AWS region to connect to. role_arn   | Optional.
+The AWS role to assume.
+Useful for retrieving cross account metrics. metrics  | Required.
 A list of CloudWatch metrics to retrieve and export aws_namespace  | Required.
 Namespace of the CloudWatch metric. aws_metric_name  | Required.
 Metric name of the CloudWatch metric.